 - reduces the amount of water for the environment we need to recover, and

 The 605 GL offset projects have been assessed by all five Basin states and the Murray-Darling Basin Authority (MDBA).
-Modelling - drawing on work of CSIRO - has shown that the projects will deliver outcomes equivalent to 605 GL of environmental water.
+CSIRO modelling has shown that the projects will deliver outcomes equivalent to 605 GL of environmental water flows.

 The Basin’s floodplains are better off with this amendment: